-Benefit-risk assessment is the foundation for FDA’s regulatory review of human drugs and biologics.
+Benefit-risk assessment is an integral part of FDA’s regulatory review of marketing applications for new drugs and biologics.
 These assessments capture the Agency’s evidence, uncertainties, and reasoning used to arrive at its final determination for specific regulatory decisions.
 Additionally, they serve as a tool for communicating this information to those who wish to better understand FDA’s thinking.

 - Draft PDUFA V Implementation Plan: Structured Approach to Benefit-Risk Assessment in Drug Regulatory Decision-Making